vascoferreira25/tiny-ledger/README.md

 ./mvnw package -DskipTests
 ```

-**Note**: This command will skip test to make it faster to build the jar file, if you
+**Note**: This command will skip tests to make it faster to build the jar file, if you
 wish to check the tests remove the `-DskipTests` argument.

 Then, to run the application, change the current working directory to the target directory